 The Top 10 Hypertension Facts and Statistics

-- Around 630,000 Americans die from heart disease every year.
+- Every year, around 630,000 Americans in the US die from heart disease.

-- The prevalence of hypertension and prehypertension in obese adolescents is more than 30% in boys and around 23%–30% in girls.
+- The prevalence of hypertension and prehypertension together in obese adolescents is at least 30% in boys and around 23%–30% in girls.

 Hypertension Statistics in the United States